CJordanM/kendo-ui-core/docs/framework/globalization/numberformatting.md

 # Number Formatting

 The purpose of number formatting is to convert a `Number` object to a human readable string using the culture's specific settings.
 The [`kendo.format`](/api/javascript/kendo#format) and [`kendo.toString`](/api/javascript/kendo#tostring) methods support standard and custom numeric formats.
+Also it should be noted that apart from standard and custom numeric formats kendo.format doesn't support any other parameters.

 ## Types of Number Formats